dph0rmp/nonHermitian_Floquet_absorption/README.md

 The files distributed with this program are provided subject to the GNU General Public License, Version 3.0.
 ## Change Log
 v 1.0 (28/06/2024)
-- Program uploaded to repoitory.
+- Programs uploaded to repoitory.